Discourses and Epistems as Contexts of the Dispersion of “Newspeak” (Based on the Philosophy of M. Foucault)

 EVALUATION OF THE EFFECTIVENESS OF THE IMPLEMENTATION OF THE POWERS OF THE PROSECUTOR IN THE CONCEPT OF THEIR DOCTRINAL MODEL

-the act of response
+activities authority the Prosecutor the act of response satisfaction

 Show more